 No document can be relied on in a court of law which is not executed as a will.
 However, it is often useful to leave close to your will, a letter of intent explaining details of some aspect of your affairs which may assist your executors.
 This is done most often in connection with the bringing up of your children.
 But there are many other areas which may be covered, such as the operation of a business, when the will maker can give comments and suggestions relating to staff and management.
 However, you are not limited in any way, in what you can say in such a letter.

 Despite being named similarly, a living will, also known as an advanced healthcare directive is not a last will and testament.

 Instead, it gives instructions to people who might make decisions about your healthcare for you while you are still alive as to what to do in certain circumstances.

 A living will is no longer a commonly used document in the UK.
 Instead, one of the two types of lasting power of attorney take its place.

 It is possible to provide in your will that your executors may not dispense a gift unless the beneficiary has first undertaken not to challenge the will in court.
 Alternatively, and additionally, you can provide that any such gift shall be forfeit if that person challenges your will.

 We recommend that you read about which possessions you can leave in your will next.
 (There are certain things you can't leave because you lose ownership when you die).

 We believe that everyone over 18 should make a will.
-To help you, we provide some of our more straightforward templates (likely to be suitable for most people) absolutely free with no catches or conditions.
-You can find them here.
+To help you, we provide some of our more straightforward wills (likely to be suitable for most people) absolutely free with no catches or conditions.
 There will be one to suit your situation.